 Recently, some Kenyan came to Germany on behalf of the United Nations, jotted down a few notes and lectured the Germans for ten days about the direction he wants the country to take.
-He also called for German politicians to combat "political extremism" - i.e. the formation of parties that take an interest in the well-being of their people and do not bow down to the UN.
+He also called for German politicians to combat "political extremism" - i.e. to keep a political option off the table for those who take an interest in the well-being of their people and do not bow down to the UN.

 I hate these UN rapporteurs; they come to our homelands, pressure us to import more immigrants, and encourage the immigrants to supplant the native, European population in political representation.
 The UN criticizes the White countries and people, calling those who do not want to meet their demands "racist" and "extreme"; yet in every African-led country, Whites are not allowed to be in politics, and the UN rapporteurs never go to South Africa, where Whites are treated less than equal under the ANC Black Empowerment system.